lukekivi/Distributed-Image-Processing/README.md

 ### Test 13 - Random
 All Nodes have an 20% load injection probability so most of the tasks will not have a load injected.
 Random policy is used as well so no tasks can be rejected.
+Also used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|